 - Appreciation of the ‘guiding principles’, challenges and success factors behind effective partnership;

-- Understanding over what it takes to be a ‘good’ partner, and development of some of the skills and mindset required;
+- Understanding over what it takes to be a ‘good’ partner, and development of the skills and mindset required to partner well;

-- Have access to a range of tools to develop and manage partnership;
+- Gain access to a range of tools to develop and manage partnership;

 - Understanding how to create agreements, implement, manage & review partnerships successfully;